Billy Eichner: Career

 In 2016, Eichner appeared in Neighbors 2: Sorority Rising, released May 20.
 In 2017, he joined the cast of American Horror Story for recurring roles in its seventh and eighth seasons.
+Eichner was a recurring guest on the comedy series Friends from College.

 In 2019, Eichner provided the voice of Timon in Disney's live action remake of The Lion King, from director Jon Favreau.
-Eichner said that Timon "[is] such a great role that allows you to do so much.
+Eichner said that Timon is "such a great role that allows you to do so much.
 But... the bigger the project and the bigger the names that you're working with, the more you have to ignore it.
 If you get to the soundstage and you're thinking, 'Oh my God, what a full-circle moment!
 Nathan Lane did it originally!
 Beyoncé's in this!' then you're paralyzed creatively.
 You just have to put that out of your head in order to get the job done."

 In July 2020, Eichner announced that he and Tom McNulty were developing a film biography of fellow Northwestern University alum Paul Lynde called Man in the Box, with Eichner portraying Lynde.

 In March 2021, Eichner announced that he was writing and starring in the film Bros, which tells the story of two gay men with commitment issues who decide to settle down with each other.
 In August, Amazon Studios announced that they had bought the rights to develop the film Ex-Husbands, starring Eichner and co-written by him and Paul Rudnick.
 Bros was critically well-received but a box-office disappointment, which Eichner attributed to "straight people, especially in certain parts of the country" not going to see the film.

+In 2024, Eichner reprised his role as the voice of Timon in Mufasa: The Lion King.